 What is Management by Objectives?

-Management by Objectives (MBO) is a strategic management technique in which measurable goals are set by a joint effort of senior and subordinate and the contribution of each individual is measured in terms of their accomplishment of the goals.
+Management by Objectives (MBO) is a strategic management technique in which measurable goals are set by a joint effort of seniors and subordinates and the contribution of each individual is measured in terms of their accomplishment of the goals.

 The goals set in MBO are not unilaterally set by the superior or imposed on the subordinates.
 These identified goals are set in close consultation with subordinates.